-Over the past six months, the Taskforce met virtually every month.
+During its first year, the Taskforce met virtually every month.
 In addition, Taskforce members participated in an in-person Autism Summit.
 Each virtual meeting consisted of a short ASD educational presentation followed by rich discussions amongst Taskforce members on the presented topic.

-These topics included:
+The topics included Autism 101; Reconceptualizing Autism; Evaluations, Services and Support Available through the Education System; and An Overview of Diagnostic Evaluations, Interventions, and Resources.